dgonzalez7/JavaDesignPatterns/README.md

 Structural -- Help manage how classes are organized and interrelate

 	Adapter -  Convert the interface of a class to another interface that clients expect.
 Adapter lets classes work toghether that coiuldn't otherwise because of incompatible interfaces.

+	Bridge - Decouple an abstraction from its implementation so that each may vary independently.